-Brief description: "INTRA GROUP LOAN FACILITY AGREEMENT", dated June 12, 2014, and amended on December 1st, 2015.
+Brief description: "INTRA GROUP LOAN FACILITY AGREEMENT", dated June 12th, 2014, amended on December 1st, 2015, and extended on March 21st 2018.

-Agreement on a reciprocal credit facility, for five years (with a yearly tacit renewal), with a maximum disposal limit of two thousand six hundred million euros.
+Agreement on a reciprocal credit facility, in force until June 12, 2024 (with a yearly tacit renewal), with a maximum disposal limit of two thousand six hundred million euros.

 According to this agreement, Compañía de Distribución Integral Logista S.A.U.
-(100% subsidiary of the Company) will daily lend IBEFL its cash excess, at the base rate of the European Central Bank, plus a margin of 0.75%.
+(100% subsidiary of the Company) will daily lend Imperial Brands Finance PLC (IBF) (formerly named ITG Finance), its cash excess, at the base rate of the European Central Bank, plus a margin of 0.75%.

-If Logista has to get into debt to meet the needs of its working capital, it can reciprocally borrow the amount from IBEFL.
+If Logista has to get into debt to meet the needs of its working capital, it can reciprocally borrow the amount from IBF.

-A.6 State whether the company has been informed of any para-social agreements affecting the Company pursuant to the provisions of sections 530 and 531 of the Companies Act.
+A.6.
+State whether the company has been informed of any para-social agreements affecting the Company pursuant to the provisions of sections 530 and 531 of the Companies Act.
 If so, describe them briefly and list the shareholders bound by the agreement: